-Separatist rebels storm Chinese consulate in Pakistan, two police killed
+Separatist rebels storm China's consulate in Pakistan, two police killed

 All Chinese staff at the consulate were safe, Pakistani Foreign Minister Shah Mahmood Qureshi and China’s Foreign Ministry said.

-The assault was the prominent attack in Pakistan against China, a neighbour and close ally which is pouring billions of dollars into Pakistan as part of its Belt and Road initiative.
+The assault was the most prominent attack in Pakistan against China, a neighbour and close ally which is pouring billions of dollars into Pakistan as part of its Belt and Road initiative.

 It was also the highest-profile operation in years by the BLA, which mostly wages a low-level insurgency in Baluchistan.
 The group also calls itself the Balochistan Liberation Army.